nyplex/focus/README.md

 <h1 align="center">Deployment</h1>

-Focus website has been deployed using GitHub Pages from the "live" branch.
-To check the live website [click here.](https://nyplex.github.io/focus/index.html)
+Focus website has been deployed using GitHub Pages from the master branch.
+To check the live website [click here.](https://nyplex.github.io/focus/index.html).
+You can clone the project usit "git clone" command in your terminal and pasting https://github.com/nyplex/focus.git

+The styling on this project has been done using the preprocessor SASS.
+You download SASS [here.](https://sass-lang.com/install)

 <h1 align="center">Credits</h1>

 - MEDIA

-    Lrem Lipsum
+    The video header has been downloaded on Vimeo.
+    All the SVG illustrations are from  [Undraw.](https://undraw.co/illustrations) All the icons are from [Font Awesome.](https://fontawesome.com/) All the client's logo are from Google Images.
+    All the videos on the portfolio page are from Youtube.

 - CODE

-    lorem lipsum
+    All the HTML/CSS code has been written by me using bootstrap mainly for the responsivity of the website with the exception of two features:

+    * The portfolio animation (JavaScript & CSS) has been written by [George Soukos.](https://georgemartsoukos.com/) and modified by me to fit the overall design of the website.
+    * To make the CSS hover animation on the buttons I have used this [Exemple](https://codepen.io/giana/pen/xdXpJB) and modified the code to fit my needs